dxc-technology/about-devops-dojo/blog/_posts/2020-10-04-vsm-and-kaizen-modules-added.md

 * Leading Change
 * Version Control
 * Continuous Integration
-* Shift Security Left
+* Shift Left on Security

 ## VSM and DevOps Kaizen Modules

-Value Stream Mapping is a technique we encourage teams to understand the current state and to document the desired state of their process aka their value stream.
+Value Stream Mapping is a technique teams use to analyze the current state and design the future state of their software development process.

 Kaizen is a technique used to address the deltas identified between current and desired state VSM's.